-- 1. The delay between print layers 8 and 9, and 10 and 11 shall be the maximum interlayer print time that will be used during construction without application of bonding agent or special surface preparation between printing layers.
-During prequalification construction, there shall be no application of bonding agent or special surface preparation between printing layers 8 and 9, and 10 and 11. - 2.
-A print stop of at least 8 hours shall be incorporated between layers 9 and 10.
+1. The delay between print layers 8 and 9, and 10 and 11 shall be the maximum interlayer print time that will be used during construction without application of bonding agent or special surface preparation between printing layers.
+During construction, there shall be no application of bonding agent or special surface preparation between printing layers.

+2. A print stop of at least 8 hours shall be incorporated between layers 9 and 10.
 The producer's print stop interlayer protocol shall be followed prior to resuming printing.
 The print stop protocol may consist of the application of a bonding agent or other surface preparation techniques when used in the construction.
 The protocol shall be documented as part of the submittal and incorporated into the construction documents.